jean-pierreBoth/kmerutils/README.md

 as described in Ertl's papers and implemented in [probminhash](https://github.com/jean-pierreBoth/probminhash).

 * A probability Jaccard index taking into account Kmer multiplicity is provided with the Probminhash family algorithm associated with the probability Jaccard index.
-For very long sequences where keeping the count of large Kmer costs too much memory it is possible to fallback on the SuperMinHash algorithm also provided in the **probminhash** crate using the usual Jaccard metric.
+For very long sequences where keeping the count of large Kmer costs too much memory it is possible to fallback on the SetSketch (based on HyperLogLog) sketcher or SuperMinHash algorithms also provided in the **probminhash** crate using the usual Jaccard metric.

 * The probminhash algorithm is used to provide a complete sketching of a datafile where each sequence has its signature